 Children should be using a brush with soft nylon bristles to prevent damage to the teeth and gums.
 Infants should be using a brush that is very small.
 As they grow, larger brushes can be used; they should brush one or two teeth at a time and still fit comfortably in the mouth.

-In most cases, your dentist will recommend a toothpaste that contains fluoride.
+In most cases, your dentist Laguna Beach will recommend a toothpaste that contains fluoride.
 This mineral helps to strengthen tooth enamel, which can prevent tooth decay.
-However, people who are allergic to fluoride, or have another medical condition, will have to avoid it and choose a different toothpaste.
-Talk to your dentist or physician about your fluoride needs.
+However, people who are allergic to fluoride, or have another medical condition, will have to avoid it and choose different toothpaste.
+Talk to your dentist in Laguna Hills or physician about your fluoride needs.

 When selecting a toothpaste for children, look for one that has fluoride, but also has a nice taste that will encourage your child to brush regularly.
 For adults, it might be helpful to determine what you want your toothpaste to do first.
 Are you looking for one that whitens?
 One that helps with tooth sensitivity?
 One that gives extra fresh breath?
 Pay attention to the benefits that each tube offers.